ockam

 • --at [NODE_NAME] (optional)

-Perform the command on the given NODE_NAME
+Perform the command on the given node

 Examples

-$ ockam secure-channel-listener delete scaddr --at n1
+$ ockam secure-channel-listener delete 8eb3bfc8a6419f24c05ddd627d144bec --at n1

 secure-channel-listener list